 On the completion of any joint scheme carried out by any 2 or more local governments, the cost of such scheme, and the maintenance thereof, shall be apportioned between each of the local governments concerned on an equitable basis, and in case of disagreement the Governor may decide the amount to be paid by each local government.

-[Section 61 inserted by No. 38 of 1933 s.
-18 and 42; amended by No. 14 of 1996 s.
+[Section 61 inserted: No. 38 of 1933 s.
+18 and 42; amended: No. 14 of 1996 s.
 4.]

 62. Powers of local government in carrying out works